Cataglog Number: CG0015

 6-Hydroxydopamine (6-OHDA) is one of the most widely used neurotoxins for modeling the degeneration of dopaminergic (DA) neurons in Parkinson’s disease research.
 This model involves injecting the neurotoxin 6-OHDA into specific regions of the brain to selectively destroy dopaminergic neurons, resulting in PD-like motor symptoms such as bradykinesia, rigidity, and tremor.
 The model is commonly employed to investigate disease pathophysiology, evaluate neuroprotective strategies, and assess potential therapeutic interventions [3-4].
 Among the various models developed, the 6-OHDA-lesioned rodent model is considered a gold standard for replicating PD motor symptoms and L-DOPA-induced dyskinesia (LID), due to its reproducibility and translational relevance [5].

 Figure 1.
-The flow charts of 6-OHDA PD rats.
+The flow charts of 6-OHDA rat model.
 After 2 weeks of brain stereotaxic injection, apomorphine (APO, 0.5 mg/kg) was administered intraperitoneally to the rats, and rightward rotations were counted.
 The gait analysis, grip strip strength and rotarod were measured at specific time points.
 The significance analyzed with one-way ANOVA, ns represents not significant, *p < 0.05, **p < 0.01, ***p < 0.001, ****p < 0.001.

 Behavior Phenotype Summary